NAMATOVU-CHRISTINE/bms.github.io/SECURITY.md

    - We ask that you do not publicly disclose the vulnerability until we have had a chance to address it.
    - If the vulnerability is accepted, we will credit you in our security advisory.

 We appreciate your efforts to keep our project secure.
-If you have any questions or need further assistance, please reach out to us at security@yourproject.com.
+If you have any questions or need further assistance, please reach out to us at security@bms.com.

-Feel free to customize it further to fit your specific needs!
-If you need any more help or want to add something else, just let me know!